 In the centre of all this is a 12.2MP Exmor CMOS sensor with improved noise reduction algorithms, making use of its lower pixel count to provide larger photosites that help to further control noise.

 As you may be able to deduce from its number, the Sony A7 III is a more recent camera than the A7S II, and accordingly it inherits features from recent star cameras like the Sony A9.
 While many cameras in the Sony Alpha range are quite specialised, the A7 series have typically been more like all-rounders.
 Accordingly, the A7 III is a balanced camera, a strong stills shooter and a capable video option.

-It comes sporting 4K video using the full width of its sensor, the S-Log gamma profiles and the ability to shoot Full HD video at 120fps.
-Resolution is higher than that of the A7S II thanks to the 24.2MP back-illuminated sensor, which means better prints for photographers, at the cost of less noise control.
+It comes fully able to shoot 4K video using the full width of its sensor, the S-Log gamma profiles and the ability to shoot Full HD video at 120fps.
+Resolution is higher than that of the A7S II thanks to the 24.2MP back-illuminated sensor.
+This means a better high-resolution image and quality for photographers, at the cost of less noise control.
 Speaking of which, the A7 III has a maximum ISO ceiling of 204,800, not quite reaching the heights of the A7S II.

-The A7 III and the A7S II use the same viewfinder (OLED 2,360k dots, 0.78x magnification), however the A7 III benefits from its later arrival in the form of the amazing autofocus system inherited from the A9, with 693 phase-detection points.
+The A7 III and the A7S II full-frame cameras both use the same electronic viewfinder (OLED 2,360k dots, 0.78x magnification).
+However the A7 III benefits from its later arrival in the form of the amazing AF system inherited from the A9, with 693 phase-detection points.
 It also features the same 5-axis stabilisation system as the other camera, with a slight bump in performance.
-It has a rear LCD screen that is a little lower than that of the A7S II, but benefits from touch functionality, and battery life has been improved — the A7 III will record for a maximum of 125 minutes; the A7S II for up to about 60.
+It has a rear LCD screen that is a little lower than that of the A7S II, but benefits from touch functionality.
+Even battery life has been improved — the A7 III will record for a maximum of 125 minutes; the A7S II for up to about 60.